 The diagnosis of an internal hernia is confirmed by laparoscopy in the majority of cases.

 - Mechanical bowel obstruction

 The differential diagnoses listed here are not exhaustive.

-- Procedure: reduction of the hernia with closure of the hernial pathway
+- Procedure: reduction of the hernia and closure of the peritoneal or mesenteric defect